AdamKyle/flare/resources/info/tips/section-1.md

 ## Early Game is going to be slow

 Early game will be a bit difficult, not impossible, just a bit harder.
 You are basically naked wondering around trying to kill things.
 Later on, below, I have a small leveling tip for you.

 As you progress and are able to buy or make better equipment, the game get easier to progress through.
 Take your time and focus on what you can kill to start.

 ## Maximize the gold you start with

+> ### ATTN!
+>
+> Do not use the rusty dagger you are equipped with.
+Chances are you will not hit anything, or if you can, you won't do enough damage
+> to effectively kill it in one hit.

 When you start, you start with one thousand gold.
 This should be enough for you to equip any class with: